aspose-slides/Aspose.Slides-API-References/english/php-java/trendline/getdisplayequation/_index.md

 ---
 title: getDisplayEquation
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 40
 url: /php-java/trendline/getdisplayequation/
 ---

 ## getDisplayEquation()  method

  Specifies that the equation for the trendline is displayed on the chart (in the same label as the Rsquaredvalue).
  Read/write  boolean.